kling109/ISS-Archaeology/README.md

 - Finds the euclidian distance between `self.facialData` and a list of astronaut facial encodings from a photo
 - Returns an array of distances

+## JsonFlags.py only in GregoryBranch
+it gets an OS error thats states:
+OSError: [Errno 24] Too many open files
+in order to run this code the test directory needs
+the pictures from the Dropbox or Flickr

 # Things to Figure Out
 - What is the `test` folder for?